notfullmetal/stremio-community-v5/README.md

 ## 🎭 Comparison

 - A side-by-side visual comparison of various features and enhancements in Stremio Desktop v5.
+Due to this being a screenshots, HDR appears over-exposed.

 <p align="center">
   <strong>HDR Comparison</strong>